8. Academic integrity

 8.1.2 Student conduct

-At Georgian College we are dedicated to fostering a learning and working environment where everyone feels seen, heard and knows they belong through demonstrable, accountable, and system-wide commitments to diversity, de-colonization, anti-racism, equity and inclusion.
-The learning environment and activities are determined by the faculty, and guided by mutual respect, common sense, propriety, courtesy, and etiquette.
-The faculty has the right to require you to cease and desist in actions that are disruptive or that impede with the positive learning environment in the course.
+At Georgian we're dedicated to fostering a learning and working environment where everyone feels seen, heard and knows they belong, through demonstrable, accountable, and system-wide commitments to diversity, de-colonization, anti-racism, equity, and inclusion.
+The learning environment and activities reflect the college’s core values and mission, including its commitment to equity, diversity, inclusion, and belonging, with faculty playing a key role in facilitating respectful, engaging, and meaningful learning experiences.

 8.1.3 Improper use of technology

 A faculty member may ban any device, application or website deemed to impede positive progress of the class or deemed to compromise the integrity of tests or examinations.
-For detailed information about use of Information Technology, refer to the Information Technology Acceptable Use Procedure.
+For detailed information about the use of Information Technology, refer to the Information Technology Acceptable Use Procedure.

 8.1.4 Acting with academic integrity